mozilla/uniffi-rs/docs/manual/src/kotlin/gradle.md

 ## Advise on rust->java interop

 It's highly recommend to call `AttachCurrentThread` when spawning a rust thread, and in that thread we need to call java functions, maybe through uniffi's foreign interface.
-Otherwise, [JNA] has to attach and detach java thread into native thread in every function call, which is obviously a heavy operation.
+Otherwise, [JNA] has to attach and detach a java thread into the native thread in every function call, which is a heavy operation.

 ```rust
 static VM: once_cell::sync::OnceCell<jni::JavaVM> = once_cell::sync::OnceCell::new();